 So that’s just an example of how you could start it.
 And then in this first section, you’re going to just give an overview of all of the things that happened.
 For example, you could say that you opened up X amount of locations, you had an amazing team, you’re just going to list out all the different things that happened three years from today.

 List out your offerings

 Are you again catering to all different types of families?
 What are you offering?
 What does your pricing look like?
 Are there any other products or services or things like that?
-Did you offer after school care?
+Did you offer after-school care?
 I mean, what are all the different things that you did?
 Another section could be on giving back.
 How are you giving back to the community?
 Is it by doing community events?
-Are you offering scholarships to less fortunate?
+Are you offering scholarships to the less fortunate?

 What is the brand of your childcare?
 And we’re going to talk about that one in the next episode in the next step in the process.
 But was there one brand or multiple brands?
 And what did that look like?
 You’re going to talk about the type of systems and processes.

 And again, you don’t have to have everything figured out.
 However, if you take a step back and think for a few hours, not 15 or 30 minutes, but a few hours, you’re gonna be able to start to envision the type of company or the type of childcare center that you want to have.
 Envision the number of families you want to impact, what your brand looks like, how much money you’re making, how much profit, how big is your business, the type of care that you’re providing—all of that stuff is already in your head.

 If it’s not in your head, then I’m really not sure why you would be going down the path of opening up that business, or in this case, opening up that childcare center.
 You don’t just open up a business for the sake of opening up a business.

 I want you to have that painted picture or vivid vision of what this looks like, in the best-case scenario.
 What I don’t want you to do is I don’t want you to start getting in your head saying, well, these aren’t going to happen or it’s not going to happen.